RSE-Sheffield/RSE-Sheffield.github.io/_newsletters/2026-08-03-newsletter.md

 [here](https://groups.google.com/u/1/a/sheffield.ac.uk/g/digital-research-practice-support-community-group/about) to
 stay informed.

-The next meeting is scheduled for 2pm on Wednesday 15th August 2026.
+The next meeting is scheduled for 2pm on Wednesday 16th September 2026.

 <!-- Not currently active, conflicts with alternatively named RSE Seminar Series
 #### LunchBytes